-Other than Tesla (NASDAQ:TSLA), another company that has just got on the electric vehicle bandwagon recently and is worth taking a look at is Nikola Corporation (NASDAQ:NKLA).
+Other than Tesla (NASDAQ:TSLA), another company that has just got on the electric vehicle bandwagon and is worth taking a look at is Nikola Corporation (NASDAQ:NKLA).

 Unlike Tesla, Nikola is an EV player focusing on large trucks specifically designed for hauling.